 The Condor hotel is only 20 minutes away from downtown Manhattan, with a concierge service to book transportation, sightseeing trips, and restaurant reservations.
 If you’ve never visited Brooklyn with your family before, the hotel’s concierge service will also recommend family-friendly sights to see and places to visit.

 As an aside, should you wish to spend part of your holiday in another NYC borough, Manhattan is a great choice.
 Consequently, some of the best family-friendly hotels include the Residence Inn NYC and the Hotel 50 Bowery NYC.
-Both of these hotels offer family-friendly accommodation, including clean, modern suites with two double beds, and served as a base from which to explore Manhattan.
+Both of these hotels offer family-friendly accommodations, including clean, modern suites with two double beds, and served as a base from which to explore Manhattan.

 Things to do in Brooklyn